edward-/go-dev-interview-questions/golang/golang.md

       1. **Mark Phase**

-      * The GC starts by identifying all "live" objects.
+      The GC starts by identifying all "live" objects.
 These are objects that are still reachable by your program's running code.
-      * It achieves this by traversing the program's memory structures, starting from the goroutines and their stacks.
+It achieves this by traversing the program's memory structures, starting from the goroutines and their stacks.
 Any object reachable from these starting points is marked as live.
-      * Data structures like slices, maps, and channels that reference other objects also get marked during this traversal.
+Data structures like slices, maps, and channels that reference other objects also get marked during this traversal.

       2. **Sweep Phase**

-      * Once the marking phase is complete, the GC knows which objects are actively being used.
-      * It then sweeps through the entire heap memory.
+      Once the marking phase is complete, the GC knows which objects are actively being used.
+It then sweeps through the entire heap memory.
 Any memory location that is not marked as live is considered garbage and is reclaimed.
-      * This reclaimed memory becomes available for future object allocations.
+This reclaimed memory becomes available for future object allocations.

-      **Triggers for GC Cycle**
+      3. **Triggers for GC Cycle**

       The GC cycle doesn't run on a fixed schedule.
 Instead, it's triggered dynamically based on the heap size.
 A key factor is the heap growth ratio, controlled by the environment variable GOGC.
 By default, it's set to 100.
-When the heap size reaches twice the size it was at the end of the previous GC cycle (100% growth), a new GC cycle is initiated.Adjusting GOGC allows you to fine-tune the balance between GC overhead and memory usage.
+When the heap size reaches twice the size it was at the end of the previous GC cycle (100% growth), a new GC cycle is initiated.<br/><br/>
+			Adjusting GOGC allows you to fine-tune the balance between GC overhead and memory usage.
 A higher value allows the heap to grow larger before triggering GC, but it might also lead to more memory fragmentation.<br/>

       **[ ⬆ ](#table-of-contents---golang)**

   28. ### Difference between Compile time and runtime?
-      **Compile-time** is the time at which the source code is converted into an executable code <br/>
+      **Compiletime** is the time at which the source code is converted into an executable code <br/>
-      **Run time** is the time at which the executable code is started running.
+      **Runtime** is the time at which the executable code is started running.

   **[ ⬆ ](#table-of-contents---golang)**